Skip to main contentArrow Right

 IdP initiated SSO task description

-If the authentication starts from your application (not the IdP), the “Sign In Screen” task displays the login interface to your users.
-This is what most users will see when they try to log in.
+If the authentication starts from your application, the “Sign In Screen” task displays the login interface.

 SSO flow screen task